Jenny Bryan

 Research interests

 My research is mainly in Platonic and Early Greek philosophy, although I have published on Hellenistic and Roman philosophy too.
 I am particularly interested in Platonic and Presocratic epistemology.
 I also have an ongoing interest in the interaction of form and content in ancient philosophical writing and in texts considered marginal or inferior.
-I am currently collaborating on a new annotated translation of the Platonic Letters with Owen Hodkinson (University of Leeds).
-I am also working on Plato's Phaedrus, Empedocles' epistemology and on a volume on genre in ancient philosophy.
+At present, I am completing a monograph on Empedocles' epistemology.
+I am also working on projects on Parmenides, Heraclitus, and Iris Murdoch's interests in Plato and Homer.

 I have supervised PhD theses on topics including Plato's Timaeus, Plato's understanding of 'philosophy', Empedocles, and Plato and rhetoric.